0xPolygonMiden/miden-node/bin/funding-service/README.md

 which the node's RPC API does not serve.
 The service refuses to start when the genesis block commits to a different chain than the node.

-The `Status` endpoint reports the funding account, its balance, and the block that balance was read at.
+The service serves a JSON HTTP API. `GET /status` reports the funding account, its balance, and the block that balance was read at.
 An operator alerts on that balance, because the service does not refill itself.

 The service does not authenticate requests.
-An operator must restrict access to its gRPC API at the infrastructure level.
+An operator must restrict access to its HTTP API at the infrastructure level.

 ## License